 New Hebron is a tiny town located in the state of Mississippi.
 With a population of 367 people and just one neighborhood, New Hebron is the 237th largest community in Mississippi.

-New Hebron is a blue-collar town, with 36.41% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in New Hebron, you'll notice that it is more blue-collar than most other communities in America.
+36.41% of New Hebron’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, New Hebron is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in New Hebron who work in healthcare (15.90%), teaching (12.31%), and maintenance occupations (9.23%).

 New Hebron’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The percentage of people in New Hebron who are college-educated is somewhat higher than the average US community of 21.84%: 25.45% of adults in New Hebron have at least a bachelor's degree.
+The overall education level of New Hebron is somewhat higher than in the average US city of 21.84%: 25.45% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in New Hebron in 2022 was $28,769, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,076 for a family of four.
 However, New Hebron contains both very wealthy and poor people as well.